spg-berkeleylab/yy-gen-playground/README.md

 ```
 and follow instructions on the [MCNet 2019 Herwig Tutorial](https://phab.hepforge.org/w/mcnet2019/).

-## Generating Samples: full chain example
+## Generating Samples: full chain examples
-In this section we give some guidelines/example on how to generate and analyze samples within the container.
+In this section we give some guidelines/examples on how to generate and analyze samples within the container.
-Note: it's ok and sometimes needed to generate some sample in one container, save it in the `run` folder and then open it again in another container.
+Note: it's ok and sometimes needed to generate some sample in one container, save the output in the `run` folder and then open it again in another container.

+A few notes on the structure of the repository:
-Example scripts carrying out specific "workflows" are provided in the `workflow` folder.
+* Example scripts carrying out specific "workflows" are provided in the `workflow` folder.
-Configuration files are stored in the `configs` folder.
+* Configuration files are stored in the `configs` folder.
+* General utility scripts are in the `scripts` folder.
+* Executables built from the `source` folder are installed in the `bin` folder.

 These workflow scripts are meant to be either executed as-is, possibly tweaking or changing the configuration files, or just taken as example to produce new workflow or play interactively using similar commands.